All Episodes

 And we will know who you are.

-We will track you down, and we will find you.
+We will track you down and we will find you.

 Can you imagine?

-Fell let's look at this from an opposite perspective.
+Let's look at this from an opposite perspective.

 Let's pretend that Mullah Omar went on Al Jazeera TV in prime time last night to make an announcement on his intentions in the war in Afghanistan.

-They're gonna train a whole bunch of new terrorists, but in 18 months, they're leaving for Somalia.
+But in 18 months, they're leaving for Somalia.

 Or they're leaving for the caves in Pakistan.